kriskaykj/Competitive-Mapping/README.md

         `/mapplots/mapplot_$SAMPLE.jpeg` (.jpeg image of plot, showing the proportion of reads in that sample that mapped to each species' genome)
         `mapplot_summary.jpeg` (.jpeg image of summary of all sample mapping)

- Exampe of mapplot_$READ.jpeg output looking for contamination in Lasius species
+ Exampe of mapplot_$SAMPLE.jpeg output looking for contamination in Lasius species
 ![mapplot for read 564](mapplot_564.jpeg)

 Exampe of mapplot_summary.jpeg output looking for contamination in Lasius species of 3 ant species